EVI Python Quickstart

 - Connection: Set up a secure WebSocket connection to interact with EVI.

-- Handling incoming messages: Process messages and queue audio for playback.
+- Handling incoming messages: Process incoming chat events.

 - Audio input: Capture audio data from an input device and send to EVI.

-See the complete implementation of this guide on on GitHub
+See the complete implementation of this guide on GitHub

 Explore or contribute to Hume’s Python SDK on GitHub

-Hume’s Python SDK supports EVI using Python versions 3.9, 3.10, and 3.11 on macOS and Linux platforms.
+Hume’s Python SDK supports EVI using Python versions 3.9 through 3.13 on macOS and Linux platforms.
 The

 Environment setup